A wonderful stained glass window shines a light on a sad surprise in the Jackson mausoleum.

+George G. Snowden mausoleum, West Laurel Hill, Bala Cynwyd, PA.
+Photo: author.
 This exquisitely crisp mausoleum erected by George G. Snowden (or his commemorators after his death in 1920) lives in West Laurel Hill Cemetery.
-The lens on my phone distorts the image in a way that makes it look rather taller than it is, but in obedience to the dictates of the Ionic order it is […]
+The lens on my phone distorts the image in a way that makes it look rather taller than it is, […]

+Roberts mausoleum, St. Mary’s Catholic Cemetery, Washington, D.C.
+1913.
+Photo: author.
 The St. Mary’s Catholic Cemetery in Washington, D.C., would be a triple boon for those seeking to study Catholic iconography, but not very promising for those of us seeking funerary portraits.
-Or so I thought until I poked my nose into the Roberts mausoleum, dated 1913.
-I can’t find any inscriptions or other anagraphic data […]
+Or so I thought until I poked my nose into the Roberts mausoleum, […]

+Figure 1.
+John Williams mausoleum, West Laurel Hill Cemetery, Bala Cynwyd, PA.
+Photo: author.
 This is a wonderful complex (figures 1, 2).
 Of course, you can guess that it dates to between about 1890 (Sullivanesque style) and maybe 1920 (crisp neoclassical elements like wreaths).
-The online records of West Laurel Hill Cemetery do not much help, but for what it’s worth, their opinion is that the John Williams buried […]
+The online records of West Laurel Hill Cemetery do not much […]

 Here’s the Egyptian revival mausoleum of the Hutchins-Keeling distended family in Rock Creek Cemetery.
+Hutchins-Keeling mausoleum.
+Rock Creek Cemetery, Washington, D.C.
+Photo: author.
 “Distended” because we seem to have a case of a well-heeled man, Stilson Hutchins (1838-1912) who married a new wife, Rose Keeling (1867-1926), in 1890.
-It was a May-December thing, by the looks of it, with her being about 23 at […]
+It was a May-December thing, by the […]